 Some of them are not as standard as we would like them to be, but they are there to fill a gap.

-Like most of the developer, I try to get up to date with the latest techniques to build fast and pretty websites.
+Like most developers, I try to get up to date with the latest techniques to build fast and pretty websites.
 I try many things, but only a few end up working.
 Some of those techniques are good in theory, but don’t cover our use case completely.

-I will show some examples of pages we implemented and some of the issues we found addressing image performance.
+I will show some examples of pages I have implemented or seen out there, and the issues found addressing image performance.

 With the trend of flat and minimalist design we have reduced the need of images on the web.
 Fewer images also means less problems to make our site look good on multiple devices without sending too many bytes down the wire.
 And reducing images, especially bitmap ones, prevents us from generating several sizes and keeping an “original” image for future modifications (think of PSD files).

 The fact of reducing the need of images also means that there is more bandwidth to load other resources.
 This is especially important in slow networks.

 Some images might look great on desktop but provide little value on mobile.
 Maybe we don’t even need to load that image in certain viewports.
 Setting the display property to “none” will hide the image, but won’t prevent the browser from requesting it.
 A better alternative is to set a background-image using CSS.
 Similarly, hiding sections in your markup that contain images won’t prevent the request.
 A better approach is to use a template engine that only adds to the markup the needed section.
 These days lots of people use a component-based library that will take care of this.

 More info on JPG compression level, SSIM and Jpeg.io